zelloptt/zellowork-server-api-libs/README.md

 ### CocoaPod
 The [`Objective C`](https://github.com/zelloptt/zellowork-server-api-libs/tree/master/objective-c/CocoaPod) CocoaPod creates a `ZelloAPIObjC` module that can be imported into any Objective C file that wishes to access the ZelloWork API.

-To install, add `pod ZelloAPIObjC` to your Podfile.
+To install, add `pod 'ZelloAPIObjC'` to your Podfile.
 For more information, please see the [`Example Project.`](https://github.com/zelloptt/zellowork-server-api-libs/tree/master/objective-c/CocoaPod/Example)

 #### Dependencies
 - Minimum iOS Version: 8.0